CianT123/CianT123/README.md

 - O365 offers a more secure version for government clients, GCC High
 - I was asked to research and implement the changes required to onboard GCC High clients
-- Met with Liam, previous owner of the consent process
+- Required updates to the consent and ingestion process
 - Working with PM to discuss the best way to implement this new feature
 - Working with UI for front end implementation and redefining data/api contracts